harbouli/chatbot-whatsapp/README.md

 ## 📝 Usage Guide

 1.  **Seeding Data**: Use the Frontend dashboard to "Seed Data".
 This embeds your products into Pinecone.
-2.  **QR Code**: Scan the QR code printed in the backend terminal (or exposed via API) to link your WhatsApp account.
+2.  **Connect WhatsApp**: Use the "WhatsApp" tab in the dashboard to request a QR code or pairing code.
 3.  **Chatting**: Send a message to the linked WhatsApp number.
-The AI agent "Mohamed" will reply.
+"Mohamed" will reply in the detected language (even Arabizi!).

 ## 🤝 Contributing